How to Sign Document in Word

 Q. What file formats can I use for an image signature?

 A. Common file formats for image signatures include .jpg, .png, and .gif.
-Make sure to choose a format that complements your document style.
+Choose a format that complements your document style.

 Q. Do I need an internet connection to add a signature in Word?